weizhenFrank/DeepPhospho/README.md

   5. Generate a spectral library
 * To make DeepPhospho easier to use, we provide a all-in-one script to automatically transform initial data, train and select the best model parameter, predict, and generate the final library
 * The cost time depends on the size of data and whether enables rt model ensemble.
 If you run this script with CPU only and have a large dataset to train models, we recommand to not use `-en`

+## <span id="runner_train_formats">Runner supported training data formats</span>

+This value defines the format of train file, and the correspondence is

+* SNLib - Spectronaut library
+* MQ1.5 - MaxQuant msms.txt (with MQ version <= 1.5, the phospho-modification is annotated as "(ph)")
+* MQ1.6 - MaxQuant msms.txt (with MQ version >= 1.6, the phospho-modification is annotated as "(Phospho (STY))")

+## <span id="runner_pred_formats">Runner supported prediction data formats</span>

+* The valid files of this argument are as following
+  * SNLib - Spectronaut library
+  * SNResult - Spectronaut search result
+  * MQ1.5 - MaxQuant msms.txt or evidence.txt
+  * MQ1.6 - MaxQuant msms.txt or evidence.txt
+  * PepSN13 - Spectronaut 13+ peptide format like \_[Acetyl (Protein N-term)]M[Oxidation (M)]LSLS[Phospho (STY)]PLK\_
+  * PepMQ1.5 - MaxQuant 1.5- peptide format like \_(ac)GS(ph)QDM(ox)GS(ph)PLRET(ph)RK\_
+  * PepMQ1.6 - MaxQuant 1.6+ peptide format like \_(Acetyl (Protein N-term))TM(Oxidation (M))DKS(Phospho (STY))ELVQK\_
+  * PepComet - Comet peptide format like n#DFM\*SPKFS@LT@DVEY@PAWCQDDEVPITM\*QEIR
+  * PepDP - DeepPhospho used peptide format like *1ED2MCLK
+* [notice] the first four types are files generated by other softwares, and the last five types (Pep + xxx) is a tab-separated two columns file, has "peptide" to store the modified peptides with any previous format and "charge" to store the precursor charge

+* The following file formats are supported

+  1. SNLib - library from Spectronaut
+  2. SNResult - search results from Spectronaut
+  3. MQ1.5 - evidence.txt or msms.txt file from MaxQuant with version <= 1.5
+  4. MQ1.6 - evidence.txt or msms.txt file from MaxQuant with version >= 1.6
+  5. PepSN13 - Spectronaut 13+ peptide format like \_[Acetyl (Protein N-term)]M[Oxidation (M)]LSLS[Phospho (STY)]PLK\_
+  6. PepMQ1.5 - MaxQuant 1.5- peptide format like \_(ac)GS(ph)QDM(ox)GS(ph)PLRET(ph)RK\_
+  7. PepMQ1.6 - MaxQuant 1.6+ peptide format like \_(Acetyl (Protein N-term))TM(Oxidation (M))DKS(Phospho (STY))ELVQK\_
+  8. PepComet - Comet peptide format like n#DFM\*SPKFS@LT@DVEY@PAWCQDDEVPITM\*QEIR
+  9. PepDP - DeepPhospho used peptide format like *1ED2MCLK
+* 1 - 4 is the file from Spectronaut or MaxQuant
+* 5 - 9 is tab-separated file with two columns "sequence" and "charge", and total five peptide formats can be assigned for this file.
+This will be convenient if there is only a peptide list collected from any other data

+## <span id="argu_intro">Introduction of runner arguments</span>

+* -w: "work directory", which can also be passed as --work_dir
+  * All operations will be performed in this directory, so-called work directory
+  * If not passed, this will be {start_time}-DeepPhospho-WorkFolder
+* -t: "task name", which can also be passed as --task_name
+  * This will be added to all generated files or folders as an identifier
+  * If not passed, this will be Task_{start_time}
+* -tf: "train file", which can also be passed as --train_file
+  * This should point to the path of expected data for model fine-tuning
+  * The supported file is Spectronaut library (exported as .xls file) and search result from MaxQuant (msms.txt stored in txt folder)
+* -tt: "train file type (source)", which can also be passed as --train_file_type
+  * See the following section for details [Runner supported training data formats](#runner_train_formats)
+* -pf: "prediction file", which can also be passed as --pred_file
+  * This one is able to pass in multi files, either `-pf fileA fileB fileC` or `-pf fileA -pf fileB -pf fileC` is valid, and the mix of these two ways is also fine, like `-pf fileA -pf fileB fileC`
+* -pt: "prediction file type", which can also be passed as --pred_file_type
+  * If multi files are passed to -pf, then the same number should also be passed to this one, and this also support the mix ways as -pf
+  * See the following section for details [Runner supported prediction data formats](#runner_pred_formats)
+* -d: "used device", which can also be passed as --device
+  * For training and prediction, this argument can be cpu to use CPU only, or 0 to use GPU0, 1 to use GPU1, ...
+* -en: "use ensemble RT model", which can also be passed as --rt_ensemble
+  * If passed, ensemble RT model will be used to improve the predicted RT accuracy
+  * This will increase the RT model training time by 5 times accordingly
+* -m: "merge all library to one", which can also be passed as --merge
+  * If passed, a final library consist of all predicted data will be generated (the individual ones will also be kept)

 ## <span id="command">Command template</span>